New Canik SFX Mete Pro First Shots

 Frequently Asked Questions

-What are the key features of the Canik SFX Mete Pro pistol?
+What are the key features of the Canik SFX Mete Pro?

-The Canik SFX Mete Pro is a 9mm pistol with a 5.5-inch threaded barrel, an optics-ready slide for RMR/SRO mounting without losing rear sights, a fluted chrome barrel, full-length guide rod, and a pre-cocked striker trigger.
-It includes three magazines (18 and 20 rounds) and a magwell.
+The Canik SFX Mete Pro is a 9mm pistol featuring a 5.5-inch threaded barrel, an optics-ready slide for RMR/SRO mounting without removing rear sights, a fluted chrome barrel, full-length guide rod, and a pre-cocked striker trigger system based on the Walther P99 design.
+It includes 18 and 20-round magazines and a magwell.

-How does the Canik SFX Mete Pro perform in terms of value and comparison?
+How does the Canik SFX Mete Pro perform in terms of accuracy and value?

-What potential issues were encountered during the Canik SFX Mete Pro's first shots?
+What potential issues were noted during the Canik SFX Mete Pro review?

-What is the recommended approach for zeroing optics on a pistol like the Canik SFX Mete Pro?
+What is the reviewer's overall impression of the Canik SFX Mete Pro?

 Related News